 Upon completion of your audition, the Department of Music will notify the Office of Admissions of their recommendation for your acceptance into the music program, although the Office of Admissions makes the final decision on acceptance to the College.

-No decision will be made on your application by the Office of Admissions if you have not completed your audition.
+No decision will be made on your application by the Office of Admissions if you have not completed your music audition.
 A personal interview with the Office of Admissions is encouraged by the Department of Music.

 There is not a prescribed music solo list for auditions.
 Musical selections of the standard academic repertoire for your instrument or voice are appropriate, and two or three selections of contrasting style are preferred.
-The faculty are looking for an appropriate level of competency and repertoire difficulty for the freshman level, above average musicality, and potential for growth.
+The faculty are looking for an appropriate level of competency and repertoire difficulty for the freshman level, above-average musicality, and potential for growth.
 Memorization is encouraged but not mandatory.
 The performance section of the audition will last approximately 10 minutes.
-Additional audition activities (described below) will last approximately 20 minutes.
+Additional audition components (described below) will last approximately 20 minutes.

 Piano/organ majors or minors should prepare two selections from the standard classical repertoire.
 The two selections should be from differing time periods (baroque, classic, romantic, modern).
 These may include various standard solo forms such as sonatas, etudes, character pieces, preludes, etc. Pianists should also prepare two to three major scales and their equivalent harmonic minor scales.
 All scales should be four-octaves ascending and descending.
-Contact Dr. Huebert, Professor of Music, for more information.
+Contact Dr. Huebert, professor of music, for more information.

 Voice majors or minors should prepare two selections from the standard classical repertoire (art songs, opera, oratorio).
-One selection must be in English and the second selection can be in English or a foreign language.
+One selection must be in English and the second selection may be in English or a foreign language.
 A selection from musical theater may be included as a third selection.
-Piano accompaniment will be provided for voice auditions if needed, or you may provide your own.
-Contact Dr. Mueller, Assistant Professor of Music, for more information.
+Piano accompaniment is available by request, or you may provide your own.
+Contact Dr. Mueller, assistant professor of music, for more information.

 Musical Theater Minor